ANDY SHAB

 WöD: archival exhibition and reader

-A collaborative project between the Grafikkabinett WöD and the European University at St Petersburg.
-The archival exhibition and the reader Timur and Ivan reconstruct and document the history of the appropriation of Goethe’s West-östlicher Divan by the St Petersburg art community.
-Beginning with the legendary exhibition of the same name at the Palace of Labour in 1993, the exhibition and publication include artists’ and curators’ texts from the 1990s, critical reviews, recollections, and interviews with major participants in the historical events.
+A collaborative project between the Grafikkabinett WöD and the European University at St Petersburg, the archival exhibition and the reader Timur and Ivan reconstruct and document the history of the appropriation of Goethe’s West-östlicher Divan by the St Petersburg art community.
+Beginning with the legendary exhibition of the same name at the Palace of Labour in 1993, both the exhibition and the publication bring together artists’ and curators’ texts from the 1990s, along with critical reviews, recollections, and interviews with major participants in those historical events.

 Coolhunters/ru (2021)